 If you have your heart set on a UAG case, Plasma should have you covered.
 It’s available for all of the following devices:

 The UAG Monarch cranks the protection up to 11.
 At first glance, the Monarch looks similar to the Plasma, but it’s made with five layers of material rather than three.
 It makes for a slightly denser case, and the transparent back panel is gone in favor of a matte black version.
 The textured finish should help you to keep a solid grip on your phone.
 The UAG Monarch is one of the most widely available options from the case maker.

 Get the UAG Monarch for:

 Although the Plasma features a transparent back panel, the UAG Plyo is the only way to go if you want to show off your entire device.
 It’s completely clear from the camera housing to the charging ports.
 However, it provides the same MIL-STD 810G protection you expect from UAG.
 The Plyo is tested for medical environments, which is an important factor for the current pandemic.
 Air Soft cushioned corners also offer solid security against drops.

 UAG Scout — Midrange and entry-level protection

-Most of UAG’s cases so far have been on the flagship side, offering protection for devices like the Galaxy Note and iPhone 11.
+So far, most of UAG’s cases have been on the flagship side, offering protection for devices like the Galaxy Note and iPhone 11.
 However, the Scout line comes in with slightly more affordable midrange phones in mind.
-It’s a lighter and thinner option, but the Scout line is treated with an antimicrobial coating that’s ideal for medical environments.
+It’s a lighter and thinner option, but the Scout line is treated with an antimicrobial coating ideal for medical environments.
 UAG opted for a basic TPU construction on the Scout, so it should be easy to apply and remove in seconds.